truenas/middleware/docs/userguide/index.rst

 Backup Configuration
 --------------------

 Once you have tested your configuration, be sure to back it up.
-Go to :menuselection:`System --> Settings` and click the "Save Config" button.
+Go to :menuselection:`System --> General` and click the "Save Config" button.
 Your browser will provide an option to save a copy of the configuration database.

 You should **backup your configuration whenever you make configuration changes and always before upgrading FreeNAS®**.